wdporter/acim/src/text/4-the-illusions-of-the-ego/v-the-ego-body-conflict/index.md

 ---

 1. All things work together for good.
-²There are no exceptions except in the ego’s judgement.
+There are no exceptions except in the ego’s judgement.
-³The ego exerts maximal vigilance about what it permits into awareness, and this is not the way a balanced mind holds together.
+The ego exerts maximal vigilance about what it permits into awareness, and this is not the way a balanced mind holds together.
-⁴The ego is thrown further off balance because it keeps its primary motivation from your awareness, and raises control rather than sanity to predominance.
+The ego is thrown further off balance because it keeps its primary motivation from your awareness, and raises control rather than sanity to predominance.
-⁵The ego has every reason to do this, according to the thought system which gave rise to it and which it serves.
+The ego has every reason to do this, according to the thought system which gave rise to it and which it serves.
-⁶Sane judgement would inevitably judge against the ego, and must be obliterated by the ego in the interest of its self-preservation.
+Sane judgement would inevitably judge against the ego, and must be obliterated by the ego in the interest of its self-preservation.

 ::: details Expanded
 All things work together for good.
-²There are no exceptions except in the ego’s judgement.
+There are no exceptions except in the ego’s judgement.
-³The ego exerts maximal vigilance about what it [the ego] permits into awareness, and this [exerting maximal vigilance] is not the way a balanced mind holds together.
+The ego exerts maximal vigilance about what it [the ego] permits into awareness, and this [exerting maximal vigilance] is not the way a balanced mind holds together.
-⁴The ego is thrown further off balance because it [the ego] keeps its [the-ego’s] primary motivation from your awareness, and raises control rather than sanity to predominance.
+The ego is thrown further off balance because it [the ego] keeps its [the-ego’s] primary motivation from your awareness, and raises control rather than sanity to predominance.
-⁵The ego has every reason to do this [raise control to predominance], according to the thought system which gave rise to it [the ego] and which [thought system] it [the ego] serves.
+The ego has every reason to do this [raise control to predominance], according to the thought system which gave rise to it [the ego] and which [thought system] it [the ego] serves.
-⁶Sane judgement would inevitably judge against the ego, and must be obliterated by the ego in the interest of its [the-ego’s] self-preservation.
+Sane judgement would inevitably judge against the ego, and must be obliterated by the ego in the interest of its [the-ego’s] self-preservation.
 :::

 ::: details Substituted
 All things work together for good.
-²There are no exceptions except in the ego’s judgement.
+There are no exceptions except in the ego’s judgement.
-³The ego exerts maximal vigilance about what the ego permits into awareness, and exerting maximal vigilance is not the way a balanced mind holds together.
+The ego exerts maximal vigilance about what the ego permits into awareness, and exerting maximal vigilance is not the way a balanced mind holds together.
-⁴The ego is thrown further off balance because the ego keeps the-ego’s primary motivation from your awareness, and raises control rather than sanity to predominance.
+The ego is thrown further off balance because the ego keeps the-ego’s primary motivation from your awareness, and raises control rather than sanity to predominance.
-⁵The ego has every reason to raise control to predominance, according to the thought system which gave rise to the ego; this thought system the ego serves.
+The ego has every reason to raise control to predominance, according to the thought system which gave rise to the ego; this thought system the ego serves.
-⁶Sane judgement would inevitably judge against the ego, and must be obliterated by the ego in the interest of the-ego’s self-preservation.
+Sane judgement would inevitably judge against the ego, and must be obliterated by the ego in the interest of the-ego’s self-preservation.
 :::

 ::: details Simplified